wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 });
 ```

-If you refresh the page, you will see in the console that we get our promise immediately and then a second after actually have access to our pizza.
+If you refresh the page, you will see in the console that we get our promise immediately and then a second after we actually have access to our pizza.

 ![](@attachment/Clipboard_2020-05-11-07-19-32.png) 7:59